 If you’d like to have the best experience on WellingtonNZ.com, you can easily update your browser to get the most out of our website and many more for that matter.dismiss this message

 Your monthly guide to the hottest events in Wellington.
-Check out what's on the calendar of good times this September.
+Check out what's on the calendar of good times this November.

 It wouldn't be Christmas without the dance of the Sugar Plum Fairy and an enchanted Marzipan Castle: The Nutrcracker is back for a special festive performance accompanied by a live orchestra to perform Tchaikovsky's magical and much-loved score.